6 Things To Invest In To Kick Off Your Freelance Writing Career

 For a long time, I was scared of social media.
 It was like an untamed creature, I couldn’t get my way with.
 Social media seemed for everyone else but me.
 I was afraid of posting my ideas because I was worried that people would judge and criticize me.
 While, in fact, I was losing potential clients and readers because organic search (at least at the beginning) isn’t always enough to bring visitors.

 The same as a blog or a website, social media gives you credibility and establishes you as a trustworthy source.
-My tip: depending on your niche, find one or two social media channels, and stick to them.
+My tip: depending on your niche, find one or two social media channels and stick to them.
 Eventually, you can add more channels.

 6. Setting up a home office for remote work

-Being an online writer means that you will be working either from home or some cafe most of the time.
+Being an online writer means that you will be working either from home or in some cafe most of the time.
 You need quality equipment to make moving easy.
 I wish I invested in a good computer sooner, instead of wasting my time waiting for my old one to load websites or unfreeze.

-Your work station is also important.
+Your workstation is also important.
 Unless you’re planning to book a spot in a co-working, I recommend investing in a comfortable chair and table.
 When I’m working from home (which is most of the time), I often forget about my posture and comfort.
 Up until my legs are numb and I develop strange back pain.
 An adapted home office can help you avoid future back pains and eyesight problems.

 For some of you, the word invest might sound like you have to have a lot of money to begin your journey as a freelance writer, but that’s not the case.
 Your time and patience are equally important investments in a better and more financially stable career.
 Most of the points mentioned above are free or need a small payment, but trust me, they could make your work as a writer much easier.